surifirstpin/biplus_documentation/version.3/Visualisation Overview.md

 ## Refine Visualization

-To refine and enhance the data obtained, BiPlus as provided with some customizing options for better understanding. for instance consider a Pie chart example and select percentage checkbox, which displays the amount of share a customer holds in total value and display customers participating at the bottom of the chart by selecting show legend checkbox.
+To refine and enhance the data obtained, BiPlus is provided with customizing options.
+Consider a Pie chart example, and select percentage checkbox, which displays the amount of share, a customer holds in total value and display customers participating at the bottom of the chart by selecting show legend checkbox.

 ## Deeper insights of visualisation